DIG-Kaust/MLgeoscience/docs/lectures/04_linreg.md

 The good news here is that there exist a systematic approach to computing the derivative of a composite function (i.e., $f(x)=f_N(...f_2(f_1(x)))$), which simply relies on the well-known *chain rule* of functional analysis.
 This method is referred to in the mathematical community as Automatic Differentiation (AD), and more likely so as Back-propagation in the ML community.
 As this lies as the foundation of the training process for neural networks, we will get into details later in the text.
-At this point suffices to say that if we have a composite function like the one above, its derivative with respect to $x$ can be written as:
+At this point, it suffices to say that if we have a composite function like the one above, its derivative with respect to $x$ can be written as:

 $$
 \frac{\partial f}{\partial x} = \frac{\partial f_N}{\partial f_{N-1}} ... \frac{\partial f_2}{\partial f_1} \frac{\partial f_1}{\partial x}
 $$

-where the derivative is simply the product of a number of derivatives over the chain of operations of the composite function.
+where the derivative is simply the product of all derivatives over the chain of operations of the composite function.
 Note that in practice it is more common to compute this chain rule in reverse order, from left to right in the equation above.

-Whilst we generally rely on the built-in functionalities of deep learning libraries such as Tensorflow or PyTorch to compute such derivaties, we will perform here a full derivation for the simple case of logistic regression.
-In order to do so, we introduce a very useful mathamatical tool that we use to keep track of a chain of operations and later know how to evaluate the associated gradient.
+We generally rely on the built-in functionalities of deep learning libraries such as Tensorflow or PyTorch to compute such derivaties, we will perform here a full derivation for the simple case of logistic regression.
+In order to do so, we introduce a very useful mathamatical tool that we use to keep track of a chain of operations and later, we know how to evaluate the associated gradient.
 This tool is usually known as *computational graph*.
-More specifically, instead of writing the entire logistic regression model compactely in a single equation, we divide it here into its atomic components:
+More specifically, instead of writing the entire logistic regression model compactly in a single equation, we divide it here into its atomic components:

 $$
 z = \textbf{x}^T \boldsymbol\theta, \quad